NRLN General Motors Chapter

 GM Retirees Chapter President’s Message

-As always, I would encourage you to check the NRLN website news related to Retiree issues.
+Check out the NRLN website news (www.nrln.org) related to retiree issues.
 For most of us, the best thing we can do to be “part of the solution” is to click on the “Action Alert” button when we get a request from the NRLN.
-You can learn more about the NRLN Legislative Agenda and listen to the most recent Podcast from our President, Bill Kadereit by visiting nrln.org.
-Current issues highlighted on nrln.org are:
+You can learn more about the NRLN Legislative Agenda.
+Current agenda issues include retirees and their Income Security (including Social Security) and Healthcare Security (including Medicare).
+The agenda is revised annually, and as new issues arise.

 National Retiree Legislative Network – General Motors Retirees Chapter Online Contributions